AOfstein/How-to-Play-Azul/README.md

 - **Maximize bonuses:** Focus on rows, columns, and color completion.
 - **Avoid penalties:** Minimize tiles in the floor line.

+[comment]:# (explain why these are good strategies, and also add a strategy or show an example of different approaches to filling the grid ex - corner out)

 The game ends when a player completes a horizontal row of 5 tiles.
 The player with the most points wins.

-Now you’re ready to play Azul!
-Have fun creating stunning tile patterns and outscoring your opponents.
+**Now you’re ready to play Azul!
+Have fun creating stunning tile patterns and outscoring your opponents.**